-Becoming an uchideshi meant to become a professional in a perspective.
-It was very much about attending all the classes from the early morning till the evening and the other everyday tasks related to the Hombu Dojo itself.
-There also were Yukimitsu Kobayashi, Sugawara Shigeru and Takanori Kuribayashi among the uchideshi’s at the period.
-Active Senseis from the time were: Okumura Sensei, Yamaguchi Sensei, Arikawa Sensei, Tada Sensei, Ichihashi Sensei, Masuda Sensei, Watanabe Sensei, Sasaki Sensei, Moriteru Ueshiba of course and his father Kisshomaru Ueshiba who was a Doshu.
+Becoming an uchi-deshi meant to become a professional in a perspective.
+It was very much about attending all the classes from the early morning till the evening and having the Hombu Dojo solicitudes in between.
+Yukimitsu Kobayashi, Sugawara Shigeru and Takanori Kuribayashi were among the uchi-deshi at the period.
+Okumura Sensei, Yamaguchi Sensei, Arikawa Sensei, Tada Sensei, Ichihashi Sensei, Masuda Sensei, Watanabe Sensei, Sasaki Sensei, Moriteru Ueshiba of course and his father Kisshomaru Ueshiba were teaching.
 All Etsuji Horii Sensei was thinking about was to make good falls and soon he was able to improve enough to take ukemi for the Waka Sensei and the Doshu.
-He joined the group of the best ukes: Tsuruzo Miyamoto, Yoshiaki Yokota and Osawa Hayato.
+He joined a group of the best ukes like Tsuruzo Miyamoto, Yoshiaki Yokota and Osawa Hayato.
 You know them well today.

 Etsuji Horii was also honored to be an Otomo for Doshu, Waka Sensei (Moriteru), Shoji Seki Sensei and Okumura Sensei.
-Otomos job was to accompany a Sensei during the trips, take falls and take care of things.
-This made him travel around the world with the Aikido early but it was a hard job in the first place.
+Otomo’s job was to accompany a teacher during the trips, take falls and take care of things.
+This made him travel around the world with the Aikido early but was a very hard job at the same time.

-Horii Sensei stayed at Hombu for 3 years as an uchideshi and 7 more years as a sotodeshi.
-Sotodeshi meant pretty much the same but living in his own apartment, not the Dojo.
-5 of these years he was teaching a Beginners Class at the Tokyo Hombu.
-After 10 years with Hombu Sensei decided to open his own Dojo at Sanda, Japan.
+Horii Sensei stayed at Hombu for 3 years as an uchi-deshi and 7 more years as a soto-deshi.
+Soto-deshi meant pretty much the same but living in his own apartment, not the Dojo.
+Five of these years Sensei was teaching a beginners class.
+After ten years with Hombu Sensei decided to open his own Dojo at Sanda, Japan.
 This is the Dojo he runs today and the name is Aikido Aioikai.
-There’s a kanji for Aioi in the Japanase which symbolizes the strong relationship of a couple.
+There’s a kanji for “Aioi” in the Japanese which symbolizes the strong relationship of a couple.
 Aioikai Aikido celebrated 20 years Anniversary in 2017.

-Etsuji Horii Sensei has a very powerful Aikido and puts his accent on the basics.
+Etsuji Horii Sensei has a very powerful Aikido technique and makes a strong base in the first place.
 He converts simple moves to the advanced ones step by step.
 He is a 7 Dan Aikikai certified Shihan today.

-At the early age Sensei made around 4 years of the Kendo.
-This could be one of the reasons he developed his own bokken style from what he had learned through years with all of his teachers.
-Not only a bokken but bukiwaza overall.
-You may often see him giving classes with the Jo.
+At an early age, Sensei made around 4 years of the Kendo and he developed his own Bokken style as an Aikido teacher after.
+You may often see him giving classes with Jo also.

-Shihan has a big respect in the Birankai Schools of Chiba Sensei.
-He is very welcomed around the world and gives seminars on a regular basis in the countries like USA, Bulgaria, Moldova, Poland, Vietnam, Malaysia and many others.
+Shihan has big respect in the Birankai Schools of Chiba Sensei.
+He is very welcomed around the world and gives seminars on a regular basis in countries like the USA, Bulgaria, Moldova, Poland, Vietnam, Malaysia and many others.
 This means he has lots of students anywhere he goes.